 Does Boku Superfood Actually Work?

 The thing that disappoints me about Boku Superfoods is the serving size.
-I can’t be certain that a 9 gram serving is truly going to provide me with a powerful hit of plant nutrients.
-I frequently talk about the lack of transparency in labelling of these products, and while the individual ingredients are all listed, the amounts are not clear.
+I can’t be certain that a 9-gram serving is truly going to provide me with a powerful hit of plant nutrients.
+I frequently talk about the lack of transparency in the labelling of these products, and while the individual ingredients are all listed, the amounts are not clear.

 The use of Proprietary blends is a disappointing trend among super green manufacturers, and I feel it dissuades the more discerning customer from really being able to be clear on what it is they are buying and taking.
 Sure, I could take an individual supplement for each of my physiological needs, but I don’t want to.
 I really wish Superfoods blends manufacturers would be clearer with their blends and add more of the genuinely powerful ingredients in their powders.

 Take Spirulina for example, a quick look on Examine.com suggests that a daily dose of anything between 1-8g may be impactful (for lowering cholesterol, improving muscle performance, lowering blood pressure) but at 1111mg for the whole proprietary blend within Boku Superfoods I just don’t know how much of this potent algae is included.